Valeriy-Burlaka/KodeKata/golang/web/interactive-spaces/spec.md

 Implement a web app that allows users to create spaces that stream updates to many users.
-After the space owner "starts" the space, it begins to "evolve", adding one new "active cell" each second
+After the space owner "starts" the space, it begins to "evolve", adding one new "active cell" each second.
+When a new client visit the space page, it gets the most recent state of this space and also subscribes to space updates.
+The idea is that all clients subscribed to a given space see all evolution happening to this space simultaneously and in a real time.

+## General Considerations

+- The app doesn't need to be deployed yet: both the client and the server can run on a localhost initially.
+- The backend controls the eveolution state and logic of a space.
+- When evolution of the space is finished (i.e., all cells in the space have finished transferring to an "active" state), the space transfer to "evolution completed" state and we stop.

-## Client:
+## Client

 General:

-- Use Vanilla JS/HTML/CSS for implementation
+- Use Vanilla JS/HTML/CSS and Web Components for implementation
-- Use Web Components if it makes sense
+- Use toasts for displaying errors to the client.

 Index /spaces page: